blaufish/blaufish.github.io/docs/_posts/2025-06-24-capturing-conference-video.md

 **SDI**

 * Switched to SDI setup because Security Fest...
-2023? had weird occational HDMI issues.
+2023? had weird occasional HDMI issues.
 * Honestly any cable seems to work when working with short `3G-SDI` connections. \
   Some of my cables are serious and custom cut. \